Adr1an04/boomai/README.md

 Key points:

 - Built with **Axum** and **Tokio** for processing multiple operations simultaneously
+- Tiered execution: deterministic internal stubs (calculator, system time) plus **Maker** as the voting tool for reasoning, all routed by policy
 - Parallel task execution to avoid sequential bottlenecks with other agents
 - OpenAI style JSON over HTTP through a unified provider abstraction